 For people who cannot complete the standard ballot paper, polling stations must offer a tactile voting device.
 It sticks to the standard print ballot paper and provides a touchable guide to help people put their cross in the right box.
 The device has flaps with Braille on, and a raised number which identifies which box is which.
-The voter then lifts the flap and marks their cross in the box, then then remove the tactile device, and post the ballot in the box.
+The voter then lifts the flap and marks their cross in the box, then remove the tactile device, and posts the ballot in the box.

 Independently and in private?